NAME

 warn

-Throws a warn like error message based using the contents of $self->errorString
+Throws a warn like error message based on the contents of $self->errorString.
+The shared $Error::Helper::* variables are set as well.

 warnString

-Throws a warn like error in the same for mate as warn, but with a freeform message.
+Throws a warn like error in the same format as warn, but with a freeform message.

 This will not trigger any of the fatality checks.
 It will also not set any of the error values.